 My overall goal is to apply the methods that scientists have developed for pharmacological and medicinal research to ecological and evolutionary questions.
-Modern molecular methods, from microarrays to next generation sequencing, have the potential to revolutionize the way we study threatened ecosystems, habitats and species.
-Key questions include those investigating the origin and extinction of species, the evolution of novel traits or behaviors, how sequence patterns reflect evolution and selection, and the effect of anthropogenic activity on organisms at the genetic level.
+Modern molecular methods, from microarrays to next generation sequencing, have the potential to revolutionize the way we study ecosystems, habitats and species.
+I am particularly enamored with venomous animals, as their complex chemical cocktails fascinate me.

-Learn more about Christie's research on her Academia.edu page or follow her citations in Google Scholar
+Learn more about her research by following her citations in Google Scholar

 Graduate Assistant for Dr. Brian Bowen, Hawaii Institute of Marine Biology